BYU-CS-260/react-router/README.md

 # React Router
 You will often want to create an application with multiple views that correspond to multiple HTML pages.
 This tutorial will help you to set up an application with this style.
+It is roughly patterned after the [w3schools tutorial](https://www.w3schools.com/react/react_router.asp).

 1. Create a react application
 ```